-ALLIED MOTION TECHNOLOGIES INC. UNAUDITED NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (In thousands, except per share data)
+ALLIED MOTION TECHNOLOGIES INC. UNAUDITED NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS

 The tables below present a gross presentation, the effects of offsetting, and a net presentation of the Company's derivatives as of March 31, 2019 and December 31, 2018.
 The net amounts of derivative assets or liabilities can be reconciled to the tabular disclosure of fair value.
 The tabular disclosure of fair value provides the location that derivative assets and liabilities are presented on the condensed consolidated balance sheets.